 Every state transition is hash-chained, producing tamper-evident, forensic-grade evidence.

-Scope note: CardioCore does not attempt to replace device-specific control logic or clinical decision algorithms.
+Scope note: CardioCore does not replace device-specific control logic or clinical decision algorithms.
 It is a deterministic execution substrate intended to replace or underlay existing safety kernels.

 CardioCore has been validated as a deterministic execution substrate at proof-of-concept level through comprehensive automated testing.